davmcgregor/advice-app/README.md

 ## Further improvements

-* Add API call to onClick event so the carousel updates as user moves through it;
+* Add API call to onClick event so the carousel updates as user moves through it.
-* Fix styling for mobile;
+* Fix styling for mobile.